In October 2017 was I lucky to be granted a 10-day tourist visa to Syria, almost 2 years before every other “traveller decided to travel to Syria”.

 Just like before the war, there is plenty to see in Old Damascus – The Umayyad Mosque, the 4th holiest place in Islam, take a walk around The Souq al-Hamidiyya (old market), visit The Damascus Citadel or just get lost in the narrow streets filled with a century after century with history.

 If you get tired of walking around the streets, just walk into an art gallery to have a look at modern art in Syria, relax in a local Hooka cafe while looking at bustling street life or listen to a local storyteller.
 Everything here is just like it was before 2011.

 But like before 2011, so is the Old Town of Damascus the place you to stay to explore.
-The only real reason to head into to modern part of Damascus is if you need to do some proper shopping at a western style shopping mall or to visit a supermarket just as well stocked as any supermarket back in Europe or America.
+The only real reason to head into to a modern part of Damascus is if you need to do some proper shopping at a western-style shopping mall or to visit a supermarket just as well-stocked as any supermarket back in Europe or America.
 Everything is available here.

 Overall, Damascus is so completely opposite of what the media has been telling us for the last 7 years.
 So I wonder if the journalists have actually ever been here themselves.

-Christian churches are located door to door to Mosques.
+Christian churches are located right next to Mosques.
 Both are filled with people.
 Even the Jewish Synagogue in the Old City of Damascus is still open.
 You see Christian weddings around the city and Priests walking around in public.
-And in general are Damascus residents enjoying life.
+And in general, are Damascus residents enjoying life.